In June 2016, EAGA and its partners secured a $0.76M State Government Grant through the New Energy Jobs Fund to deliver the Solar Savers project.

 The project methodology has been informed by two detailed business case studies, available here.

 - Delivery of a council rates pilot, in which councils provide individual loans to low income owner households and recover their costs through the rates system

 - Piloting partnership finance models with the banking sector through:

 - a bank loan pilot with Bank Australia, where individual loans are provided directly to households

 - development of tailored debt based finance options for councils to directly fund additional system installations

 - Evaluating and comparing the effectiveness of the pilots and the shared services model to enable the market to grow beyond the project lifetime.

-To find out more, please contact Karl Barratt, Program Leader here.
+To find out more, please contact Anna Imberger, Program Leader here.